 About Me

-Born and raised in the quiet suburbs of St. Louis, Missouri, I am a Midwesterner at heart, but I have had the privilege of experiencing personal and professional growth across several different places.
-These include small-town Arkansas, Washington D.C., the bustling metropolis of Seoul, and the southern region of Ontario.
-I enjoy indulging my passion for drip coffee and Cold War-era spy thrillers.
+Born and raised in the suburbs of St. Louis, Missouri, I am a Midwesterner at heart, but I have had the privilege of experiencing personal and professional growth in many different places.
 Above all, I am a devoted partner to a loving spouse and an accomplished translator.

 I earned a Ph.D. in Political Science from the University of Toronto, an M.A. in Global Affairs and Policy from Yonsei University, and a B.A. in Political Science from Harding University.

-Read more about my current research projects at the Research page, and find my latest publications at the Publications page.
+Read more about my current research at the Projects page, and find my latest publications at the Publications page.